AZERAI - La Residence Hue

 There are several festivals in Hue and worth taking note in planning your travel.
 Each year, during the seventh month of the lunar year, Hue celebrates the Duong No ceremony, Vietnamese all souls’ days, and Hon Chen Temple Festival.
 In addition, every two years, there is a special Hue Festival which lasts for two weeks in June.

-Call us on to start planning your vacation to AZERAI - La Residence Hue or take a look at our itineraries to Central coast
+Call us on 020 3993 8476 to start planning your holiday to AZERAI - La Residence Hue or take a look at our itineraries to Vietnam

 AZERAI - La Residence Hue is a stunning art deco style boutique hotel located on the banks of the fabled Perfume River with fantastic views overlooking Hue's former Imperial Citadel, which is well known as a UNESCO world Heritage site.

-Hue is a wonderful town to explore by cyclo visiting the ancient citadel or one of the many colorful markets or take a colorful dragon boat along the river to visit the Summer Palace and Tomb of Emperor Tu Duc who died with an incredible 104 wives.
+Hue is a wonderful town to explore by cyclo visiting the ancient citadel or one of the many colourful markets or take a colourful dragon boat along the river to visit the Summer Palace and Tomb of Emperor Tu Duc who died with an incredible 104 wives.

 This original Art Deco style hotel is new concept for Hue and is in a stunning location on the banks of the Perfume River that is alive with activity throughout the day.
 AZERAI - La Residence Hue was formerly a governor's villa set on 2 hectares of land and has been meticulously restored to house 122 rooms and suites, all beautifully light and airy, and most with views across the Perfume River.